 Fight for the lives of your children, your family and friends!

-Good morning to you, dear friends!Yesterday we started talking about a woman who left us an example of persistence which we was rewarded for.
-The story can be found in the Gospel of Mathew (15).
+Good morning to you, dear friends!Yesterday we started talking about a woman who left us an example of persistence for which she was rewarded.
+The story can be found in the Gospel of Matthew (15).

 «Then Jesus went out from there and departed to the region of Tyre and Sidon.
 And behold, a woman of Canaan came from that region and cried out to Him, saying, “Have mercy on me, O Lord, Son of David!
 My daughter is severely demon-possessed.”
 But He answered her not a word.
 And His disciples came and urged Him, saying, “Send here away, for she cries out after us.”
 But He answered and said, “I was not sent except to the lost sheep of the house of Israel.”
 Then she came and worshipped Him, saying, “Lord, help me!”
 But He answered and said, “It is not good to take the children’s bread and throw it to the little dogs.”
 And she said, “Yes, Lord, yet even the little dogs eat the crumbs which fall from their masters’ table.”
 Then Jesus answered and said to her, “O woman, great is your faith!
 Let it be to you as you desire.”
 And her daughter was healed from that very hour» (Mathew, 15:21-28).

-There were several players involved in the story that the passage above also mentions, and we will try to see what important lessons each of them teach.Yesterday we mentioned Jesus Who tells us the importance of being alone with God:
+There were several players involved in the story that the passage above also mentions, and we will try to see what important lessons each of them teaches.Yesterday we mentioned Jesus who tells us the importance of being alone with God:

 «Then Jesus went out from there and departed to the region of Tyre and Sidon» (Mathew, 15: 21).